mui/mui-x/docs/src/pages/components/data-grid/state/state.md

 The state is exposed on the `apiRef` object.
 It is strongly advised not to access the state values directly because the state itself is not considered a public API and its structure can change.

-The `x-data-grid-pro` package exposes a set of selectors, which are functions taking the whole state as an argument and returning some value.
+The `x-data-grid-pro` package exposes a set of state selectors that take the `apiRef.current.state` as an argument and return a value.
-You can use those to gather data from the state without worrying about the internal structure of the state.
+You can use them to get data from the state without worrying about its internal structure.

 ### Direct selector access